THE CLEANING CYCLE

 Challenge yourself by all means, but don’t set yourself up for failure by taking on too much too fast.
 My strengths are organization and creativity, not in cooking and cleaning, so I’m not going to prioritize cleaning the baseboards and making dinners from scratch.
 I’ll stick to the basics.

-Make a list of every space in your house and tackle no more than one area a day.
+- Make a list of every space in your house and tackle one area a day.

 3. BE A MINDFUL CONSUMER